cacostamx/School_District_Analysis/README.md

 They want to repeat the initial school district analysis by replacing the math and reading scores for Thomas High School and describe how these changes affected the overall analysis.

 ### Resources
 - Data source: The audit was performed on the file "election_results.cvs" provided by the Colorado Board of Election.
-The following image shows the structure of the file.

 - Software use to perform the analysis: Python 3.7.11, Anacoda 4.11, Jupyter Notebook 6.4.6